The best thing about the World Cup is that it means us fantasy football junkies don’t have to go cold turkey over the summer.

 This is the part that requires your full attention.

-The only players who are locked out, and therefore unavailable to transfer, are those who represent a team playing on the day in question.
+The only players who are locked out, and therefore unavailable to transfer, are those who represent a team who have already kicked-off on the given day.

 For example, take the first Saturday of the tournament.